This article is used to record the exercise answers of the book Secrets of the Javascript Ninja-Manning

 var getSamurai = () => "Hattori";An exception will be thrown when trying to invoke the

-function, on the other hand, is an arrow funcition that’s created when teh execution reaches it, so it will be undefined when we try to invoke it.
+getSamurai()function.
+ThegetNinjafunction is defined with a funcion declaration and will be created before any of the code is executed.
+ThegetSamuraifunction, on the other hand, is an arrow funcition that’s created when teh execution reaches it, so it will be undefined when we try to invoke it.